MnkyArts/Twitch-Whitelist/README.md

 - **Stream Follower Verification**: Easily check if a user follows your stream or any of your group of streamers. ✔️
 - **Stream Subscription Verification**: Easily check if a user is subscribed to your stream or any of your group of streamers. ✔️
 - **Effortless Whitelisting**: Viewers can seamlessly whitelist themselves by logging in through Twitch and entering their Minecraft username. 📝
-- **Database Integration**: Prevent viewers from whitelisting multiple Minecraft accounts with a single Twitch account by utilizing a robust database system. 🗃️
+- ~**Database Integration**: Prevent viewers from whitelisting multiple Minecraft accounts with a single Twitch account by utilizing a robust database system. 🗃️~ Added Soon
 - **Simple Setup**: Utilize the convenience of a .env file for easy configuration and setup. ⚙️

 ## How It Works